Trump won’t be indicted over Jan 6 today, report says

 The deputy clerk of the US District Court for the District of Columbia said no such indictment was likely on Thursday, POLITICO reports.

-Earlier in the day, the former president, who is being investigated for his attempts to overturn the 2020 election result, said his lawyers met with Mr Smith’s office.
+Earlier in the day, the former president, who is being investigated for his attempts to overturn the 2020 election result and his possible responsibility for the January 6 insurrection at the Capitol, said his lawyers met with Mr Smith’s office.

 “My attorneys had a productive meeting with the DOJ this morning, explaining in detail that I did nothing wrong, was advised by many lawyers, and that an Indictment of me would only further destroy our Country,” Mr Trump wrote on his Truth Social platform on Thurday.
 “No indication of notice was given during the meeting — Do not trust the Fake News on anything!”